Bowmore 1968 32y (Anniversary Edition)

 Bowmore 1968 32yo Bowmore 32y 1968 ‘Anniversary edition’ (45,5%, OB 2001, 1860 btl.)

 Mouth: very big with the same fruits: passion fruit, grapefruit and tangerine.
 Some pear and lemon.
 A bit of peat now and more noticeable smoke, but still far from the current Islay style.
 A faint hint of coffee.
 Good balance between sweet and bitter fruit notes.
-Slightly peppered as well, but overall refined.
+Then a slightly peppered tingle as well, but overall refined.

 Finish: beautiful.
 The tangerine and passion fruit fade slowly.
 In the end only the bitter grapefruit notes remain.